About

 Professor, Archaeology

-Northwest Coast archaeology and history; vernacular architecture and engineering; radiocarbon dating and calibration; landscape and settlement analyses; Indigenous oral records; colonialism and culture contact; archaeology and law.
+Northwest Coast archaeology and history; vernacular architecture and engineering; radiocarbon dating and calibration; landscape and settlement analyses; oral records; colonialism and archaeology; archaeology and law.

 Phone: 604-822-2545; Email: andrew.martindale@ubc.ca